kai0511/scParser/README.md

 ```

 ## Installation
-SR2 employs **openmp** to support parallel computing.
-One can install **openmp** before the installation of the package to enjoy the benefit.
+SR2 employs **OpenMP** to support parallel computing.
+One can install **OpenMP** before the installation of the package to enjoy the benefit.
 This package can be installed via the following two ways.

 ### Install via devtools
 ```{r}